 John Korsrud is a composer, producer and trumpet player based in Vancouver, Canada.

 He is the leader and principal composer of the 18-piece Hard Rubber Orchestra, a jazz/ new music ensemble he formed in 1990.
-HRO has toured across Canada several times, to Europe, and released five CDs, most recently Iguana (2022), and Kenny Wheeler's Suite for Hard Rubber Orchestra (2018), Wheeler's last large work before his passing, commissioned by the Hard Rubber Orchestra in 2013.
+HRO has toured across Canada several times, to Europe, and released five CDs, most recently the JUNO-nominated Iguana (2022), and Kenny Wheeler's Suite for Hard Rubber Orchestra (2018), Wheeler's last large work before his passing, commissioned by the Hard Rubber Orchestra in 2013.

 As a composer, John performed on his own trumpet concerto, Come to the Dark Side, at New York’s Carnegie Hall in 2010, commissioned and performed by The American Composers Orchestra.
 John has also been commissioned by The Vancouver Symphony Orchestra, The CBC Radio Orchestra, the Albany Symphony New Music Festival, Vancouver New Music, Turning Point Ensemble, The Standing Wave Ensemble, and several Dutch ensembles such as LOOS, Combustion Chamber, and De Ereprijs.
 His score for the documentary Heroines (2002) earned him Leo and Golden Sheaf Awards and a Gemini Nomination.
 His score for Prisoners of Age (2005) a Leo Award.

 John has produced many large multi-media extravaganzas including The Ice Age: The World’s First New Music Ice Show for the 2010 Vancouver Olympics.
 In 2005 CBC Television produced a 60-minute, commercial-free, nationally-televised "Cantata for the King" for their program “Opening Night”.